Char7otte/ejs-grammar/README.md

 # Fork of [ejs-grammar](https://github.com/Digitalbrainstem/ejs-grammar)

-Contains different syntax for some snippets.
-I have no idea how to add this as an extension into vscode, so just create a snippet file & paste idk
+I took the snippet file out & added in personal prefixes.
+I don't know how to add this as an extension in vscode so just copy and paste idk

 ## Snippets